Tracks and outputs the key-codes, ASCII values, and modifier-key values of key presses on the computer keyboard.

 Windows Control key: Outputs 384.
 Toggle = & 256 (system uses this so it is not reported)

 Macintosh Command key: Outputs 384.
-Toggle = & 256 (system uses this so it is not reported)
+Toggle = & 256 (system uses this so it is only reported in conjunction with "alt" on Windows)

 Shift key: Outputs 640.
 Toggle = & 512